KoryNunn/kgo/README.md

-There is also a totally safe implementation if you require('kgo/kgoSafe')
+You can also use the totally safe implementation.

 The syntax is slightly different:

     kgo(name, [named results], function);

-But it is boring.
+But that's boring.